OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-127.md

 ## Psalm 127:1

 > Unless the Lord builds the house,
-> They who build it labour in vain;
+> They who build it, labour in vain;
 > Unless the Lord guards the city,
 > The watchman stays awake in vain.